 Effective preparation for the Edison Academy entrance assessment follows a clear sequence: diagnose, target, practice, and refine.

 The diagnostic step involves identifying specifically where a student’s performance falls short of the level the assessment demands.
-This cannot be accomplished through a general review of middle school content — it requires a formal assessment that measures the student against the specific standards the MCMS process applies.
+This cannot be accomplished through a general review of middle school content — it requires a formal assessment that measures your child against the specific standards Edison Academy’s entrance exam applies.
+Without that baseline, preparation is guesswork.

 The targeting step directs preparation toward the gaps identified in the diagnostic phase.
 A student with a weak foundation in algebraic reasoning should concentrate preparation in that area.
 A student whose reading comprehension is strong but whose written responses lack precision should focus on developing clear, organized analytical writing.